x-mengao/x-mengao.github.io/_pages/cv.md

 Education
 ======
-* B.E. in Observation Control Techniques and Instrumentations, Xidian University, Xi'an China, 2009
+* B.E. in Observation Control Techniques and Instrumentations | Xidian University, China, 2009
-* M.E. in Measurement Technology and Instrumentation, Xidian University, Xi'an China, 2011
+* M.E. in Measurement Technology and Instrumentation | Xidian University, China, 2011
-* Ph.D in Electrical Engineering, University of Hawaii at Manoa, Honolulu, USA, 2016
+* Ph.D in Electrical Engineering, University of Hawaii at Manoa, USA, 2016

 Work experience
 ======